 Frank’s father was a Professor of Architecture who was an early adopter of computer technology, which inspired Frank to investigate Computer Aided Design in woodworking.
 Consequently, he worked his way off the shop floor and into drafting.
 Realizing that the AutoCAD computer is yet another tool for creating things, he has dedicated himself to always using that tool in its utmost potential and advancement.
 He is most proud of his work in this regard for his contribution to the Smithsonian’s National Museum of the American Indian, and Prettyman Courthouse, both adjacent to the Capitol building, in Washington, D.C.

 Frank has a BFA in Crafts from Virginia Commonwealth University in Richmond, and a Master’s in Industrial Design from NC State in Raleigh.
-In his free time, he enjoys spending time with his wife and son.
+In his free time, he enjoys spending time with his family.
 He also enjoys bicycling, outdoor photography, and is interested in wildlife conservation, especially of raptors like eagles & hawks.